Vihaan3/knowledge-garden/content/Tools for Thought/What my tft research should be.md

 #tools_for_thought #meta-research

-Or more accurately, what my "research" should be.
+I want to build software that broadly empowers people to do more of what they want to do (with reasonable constraints of course).
+Things like [[Search of the future|finding content]] that never would have been found otherwise, preserving attention rather than draining it, and protecting [[Slack|Slack]] are all important to me.

 The current tools for thought research scene is [oversaturated with broadly identical productivity tools and note-taking apps](https://maggieappleton.com/tools-for-thought).
-It would be tragic for me "research" to result in yet another standard to-do list app.
+It would be tragic for my "research" to result in yet another standard to-do list app.

-My aspiration is to eventually build [new mediums](https://thesephist.com/posts/medium/) based off core primitives which are themselves based off some **fundamental insights on cognition**.
+Currently, my primary aspiration within those broader goals is to eventually build [new mediums](https://thesephist.com/posts/medium/) based off core primitives which are themselves based off some **fundamental insights on cognition**.

 Gaining these insights requires understanding [[Generating novel insights|idea generation]] and striving to do [serious work](https://numinous.productions/ttft/#serious-work) both as a tool for thought creator and in separate authentic contexts.
 #### Powerful quotes that have influenced my vision